V33rapat/Bamee5num/tasks/tasks-prd-manager-authentication-system.md

 ### Notes
 - The existing codebase uses BCryptPasswordEncoder (already configured in SecurityConfig)
 - Customer authentication pattern in `CustomerService.java` can be used as reference
-- Manager entity uses JOINED inheritance strategy (extends Employee)
+- **IMPORTANT:** Manager entity uses JOINED inheritance strategy (extends Employee) - DO NOT break this inheritance!
+- Manager inherits from Employee, so authentication fields are added to Manager class while keeping the inheritance intact
+- ID type changed from `int` to `Long` in Employee for consistency with Customer entity (which uses Long)
+- The managers table has a foreign key to employees(id), maintaining the inheritance relationship at database level
 - Test structure follows pattern in existing test files under `src/test/java/com/restaurant/demo/`
 - Run tests using Maven: `mvn test` or specific test: `mvn test -Dtest=ManagerServiceTest`